SIGNS OF BRAIN INJURY AND CONCUSSION – MN LAWYERS

 Some of these symptoms may appear right away, while others may not be noticed for days or months after the injury.
 Often, it is not recognized until the person starts resuming their everyday life after the accident and more demands are placed upon them.
 In many cases, people do not recognize or admit that they are having problems.
 Others may not understand why they are having problems, which can make them nervous and upset.

 The signs and symptoms of a concussion can be difficult to sort out.
-Early on, problems may be missed by the person with the concussion, their family members, or even their doctors.
+Early on, problems may be missed by the person with the concussion.
+In fact, even family members doctors may miss signs in the beginning.
 People may look fine even though they are acting or feeling differently.

 See Getting Better, for tips to help aid your recovery after a concussion.